r7wang/scala-test/README.md

 ** What should we use and why?
 * How do we build reactive (Rx) applications with Scala?
 * How do we build gRPC / protobuf services with Scala?
+* What are idiomatic ways of building concurrency into Scala applications?